 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.
-As at June 30, 2022, the Company had a remaining qualifying expenditure commitment of \$1,544,899 from the proceeds of flow-through shares issued on February 28, 2022.
-These funds must be spent on eligible exploration expenditures prior to December 31, 2023.
+As at September 30, 2022, the Company had a remaining qualifying expenditure commitment of \$Nil from the proceeds of flow-through shares issued on February 28, 2022.